When you plant hardneck garlic they will develop what is called a scape (flower stalk).

 I followed the following recipe: Fermenting Basics: Step by Step Vlog for Lacto-fermenting Carrots.

 I curled the scapes into a jar, added some spices and poured in the salty brine.
 The top portion of the scape (the flower) will be soft compared to the stem so I decided to ferment those in a separate jar.
 The flowers needed to be weighed down to keep them beneath the brine and and the scapes did not.
+When creating lacto fermented products in mason jars I use pickle pipes.
+They are a super simple one-piece waterless airlock that allows gas to escape as necessary without letting any contaminants back flow into the jar.

 Just look at how gorgeous garlic scapes look in a jar!